doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 Just send your questions to <mailto:support@doofinder.com> and we will try to answer as fast as possible with a working solution for you.

 == Changelog ==

+= 1.0.2 =
+Added backwards compatibility with PHP 5.3.

 = 1.0.1 =
 Fixed bug that could break the page layout when using server search integration.